-The holidays are the best, right?
-Friends, family, warmth, happiness — and of course, food.
-That last part, though, can be a bit of a problem, especially when you overdo your meals and wind up with a case of the blobs because you've overeaten.
+The holidays (including Super Bowl Sunday) are the best, right?
+Friends, family, warmth, happiness — and, of course, food.
+That last part, though, can be a bit of a problem, especially when you overdo your meals and wind up with a case of the blobs because you’ve overeaten.

 You know how overeating feels, right?
-You feel bloated and uncomfortable and you spend the rest of the day hoping your digestion skills are on par for the task ahead.
-We spoke with Dr. Susan Besser, a family physician with Mercy Personal Physicians in Baltimore, Maryland, who is also a diplomate of the American Board of Obesity Medicine.
-We wanted to find out what exactly is going on in the belly when we've stuffed ourselves too full of ham and dessert.
+You feel bloated and uncomfortable and you spend the rest of the day hoping your digestion skills are up for the task ahead.
+SheKnows spoke with Dr. Susan Besser, a family physician with Mercy Personal Physicians in Baltimore, Maryland, who is also a diplomate of the American Board of Obesity Medicine.
+We wanted to find out exactly what is going on in the belly when we’ve stuffed ourselves too full of ham and dessert.

 “On a purely mechanical level, your stomach is distended (swollen) when you overeat,” she said.
 “There is a limited amount of room in there, and it doesn’t like being stretched beyond its normal capacity.”

 Of course, your stomach tries to rectify the problem by moving food along ASAP, which can result in further discomfort.
 In some people (especially those with reflux issues), the stomach may try to push its contents back up the esophagus, which can feel awful.
 Your stomach can also try to push it out the other way… out the back door, and quickly, which can result in diarrhea and cramping.